graphrag/graphrag.github.io/src/content/docs/reference/knowledge-graph/lexical-graph-parent-child.md

 ## Context

 It is useful to chunk large documents into smaller pieces for creating embeddings.
 An embedding is a text’s semantic representation capturing the meaning of what the text is about.
 If the given text is long and contains too many diverse subjects, the informative value of its embedding deteriorates.
 A more narrow piece of text will yield a more meaningful vector representation than a broader one since there is less noise from multiple topics.
 However if the LLM only receives a very small piece of information for answer generation, the information might be missing context.
 Retrieving the broader piece of text that the found information resides in solves the problem.
+This pattern is an evolution of the [Lexical Graph](/reference/knowledge-graph/lexical-graph)

 ## Graph Pattern